TRANSCEND: THE NEW SCIENCE OF SELF-ACTUALIZATION

 - If you’re going to buy it from Amazon, you can follow this link if you’d like Amazon to give 10% of the profit back to Third Factor.

 Interested in discussing Transcend with us?
-Starting April 14, 2020, we’ll be discussing a chapter every week over at the Third Factor Discussion Group.
+Starting April 14, 2020, we’ll be discussing a chapter every week over in the Third Factor Community.

 Coming in our May/June issue: Our interview with Scott Barry Kaufman.
 Follow us on Twitter or Facebook if you don’t want to miss it!
 You can also join our mailing list to get new issues sent straight to your email box:[mc4wp_form id=”249″]